martinmts/KeyboardMaestroMacros/get-bible-verses-from-accordance/README.md

 1. Double-click to install the macros to Keyboard Maestro.

 2. Put the AppleScript file to the `~/Library/Scripts/` folder.
-    * Note: the AppleScript also deals with Chinese Bible references.
+    * Note: the applescript also deals with Chinese Bible references.
 If you are not a Chinese user, you may not need some portion of it.

 3. Put the three user Bible files to the `~/Library/Application Support/Accordance/Modules/Texts` folder (double-click each should also install them).